 Chances are, you’re already using video calls in your personal life.
-You FaceTime your far-away family or Skype friends from other countries.
+You FaceTime your far-away family or Zoom with friends from other countries.

 “Use it in the classroom, though?
 I wouldn’t know where to start,” many educators say.

 Or maybe you're one of the countless teachers across the globe who were forced into classroom video calls during the 2020 COVID-19 pandemic.

 Want to know where to start?
 Looking to step up your video call game?

 You’ve got this.
 You can totally do it.
 Here’s how.

 5 tips: Classroom video calls for eLearning, distance learning

 Video calls are one of the ways we stay connected to our students and staff during eLearning days.
 At the time of this post update we are all currently engaged in distance learning days for what may be the remainder of the academic school year.

 So how can we get started with video calls or how can we continue to utilize them to create a valuable learning experience for our students?
 Here are some tips and ideas.